symopsio/examples/advanced/postgres_role_strategy/README.md

 ## Setting up an example database

-Enable the [`postgres_db`](postgres_db) module to provision an RDS Postgres database in a VPC that you can use to test the integration.
+Enable the [`postgres_db`](postgres_db) module to provision an RDS PostgreSQL database in a VPC that you can use to test the integration.

 You can enable the module by setting the `db_enabled` variable to true.